Skarafaz/mercury/README.md

 ## Limitations

-This app is intended to be used as a remote so interactive commands and output handling are not supported (yet).
+Right now this app is intended to be used as a simple remote so interactive commands and output handling are not supported (yet).